CHYR-FM

-CHYR-FM (96.7 MHz, Mix 96.7) is a commercial Canadian radio station in Leamington, Ontario, serving the Southwestern Ontario market.
+CHYR-FM (96.7 MHz, Mix 96.7) is a commercial radio station in Leamington, Ontario, Canada, serving the Southwestern Ontario market.
 It is owned by Blackburn Radio and airs a hot adult contemporary format branded as Mix 96.7.
+The station competes with cross-border station WDVD in Detroit.

 History

 710AM CJSP, Cheer Radio

 The station was launched in 1955 by Sun Parlor Broadcasting at 710 AM, as a daytimer with a 250-watt transmitter, using the callsign CJSP.
 The principal shareholders in Sun Parlour Broadcasting were Al Bruner, John Garton Sr., Lou Tomasi and Art Gadd.
 The station increased its power to 1,000 watts in 1960.
 The "SP" in the call sign stood for "Sun Parlour," a nickname for the Leamington/southern Essex County region of Ontario.
 CJSP was a small-town station typical of its era with a variety of programming including a Top 40 show; the station distributed a record survey called "The Fascinatin' Fifty" in that era.

-In late 1967, the station adopted its current callsign, and received approval from the CRTC to broadcast at nighttime; due to clear channel rules, the station remained on 710 during the day, but shifted to 730 at night.
+In late 1967, the station adopted its current callsign, and received approval from the CRTC to broadcast at nighttime; due to clear channel rules to protect New York's WOR, the station remained on 710 during the day, but shifted to 730 at night.
 The switch in frequency was called fine tuning time, and was accompanied by a Lou Tomasi voiced 60-second audio bed series of varying-pitched beeps which helped the listener re-tune (hopefully) to the station where they would be told "you're back on the beam with Cheer Radio".
 The nighttime station also used a different callsign, CHIR, but retained the same Cheer branding.
 During its years of operation on two frequencies, the station had two licenses, one for each call sign.
 In 1968, the station was sold to Rogers Communications, although Sun Parlour Broadcasting continued to operate as a separate subsidiary.

 As "Channel Seven, Cheer Radio," CHYR/CHIR aired a very contemporary and upbeat MOR music format bordering on Top 40, an approach that might be today considered Hot AC.
 In the mid-1970s, they started to spell out the daytime call letters on-air "C-H-Y-R" as well as use the phrase "Super Seven Cheer" and variations with a new Pepper/Tanner jingle package (reportedly as a light poke at the "Big 8" just up the road in Windsor), but overall the format approach and on-air policy was always "bright, tight, brief and real!"

 In 1974, the "CHIR" calls were quietly abandoned, and the nighttime transmitter's call sign instead became CHYR-7.
 The station increased its nighttime power from 250 to 500 watts that year.
 In 1975, Keith Dancy acquired Sun Parlour Broadcasting from Rogers, although two years later he sold the station back to Rogers, along with CKJD in Sarnia, in exchange for CHIQ in Hamilton.
 In 1987, the station's ownership was spun off to Blue Water Broadcasting, a subsidiary of Maclean-Hunter.